Tropical Fukaya Algebras: Convergence for broken maps

-.1in {\sc Step 1}: {\em Uniform bound on the number of vertices}.\\ The number of interior markings in $\Gamma$ is bounded by $kE_0$, where $k$ is the degree of the stabilizing divisor.
-Since $u$ is an adapted map, all the components in its domain are stable.
-The number of irreducible components in a stable curve is bounded by the number of interior and boundary markings.
+.1in \textsc{Step 1}: \em{Uniform bound on the number of vertices}.\\ The number of interior markings in $\Gamma$ is bounded by $kE_0$, where $k$ is the degree of the stabilizing divisor from \eqref{eq:kkstar}.
+Since $u$ is adapted to the stabilizing divisor (as in Definition \ref{def:pert-unbroken} \eqref{part:u-adapt-d}), all the surface components $S_v, v \in \Ver(\Gamma)$ in its domain $C$ are stable.
+Given a uniform bound on the number of interior and boundary markings on the type of domain curve, we obtain a uniform bound on the number irreducible surface components.

-.1in {\sc Step 2}: {\em Uniform bound on the sum of vertical component of edge slopes}.\\ Let $u_v:C \to \cX_{\ol P}$ be a component of the broken map corresponding to a vertex $v \in \Ver(\Gamma)$, and $P:=P(v)$.
-By the balancing property (Remark \ref{rem:balance}), the sum of the edge slopes projected to $\t_P^\dual$ is
+.1in \textsc{Step 2}: \em{Uniform bound on the sum of vertical components of edge {direction}s}.\\ Let $u_v: S_v \to \ol \XC_P$ be a component of the broken map corresponding to a vertex $v \in \Ver(\Gamma)$, and $P:=P(v)$.
+By the balancing property \eqref{eq:balprop}, the sum of the edge {direction}s projected to $\t_P$ is